 Dom Perignon is just really that one passionate monk – perfectionist I’d imagine for sure.
 Hence he’s just perfect as a brand for vintage champagne.
 I’m so happy to report as well, that from 40 Dom Pérignon classics and 22 rosé version, hubby’s birthyear and mine are on the exclusive list of Dom P vintages.
 Woohoo!

 The key traditional process in making champagne boils down in the second fermentation that happens in the sealed bottle.
 First, the cuveé (or base wine) is selected.
-Then sugar, yeast and yeast nutrients are added to create a concoction called as the tirage.
+Then sugar, yeast, and yeast nutrients are added to create a concoction called the tirage.
 The tirage is placed on the glass bottle, cap-sealed, placed in a cool cellar and allowed to ferment slowly.
 Even as fermentation is completed, the champagne continues to age on dead yeast for few more years.
 After then the process called riddling occurs when dead yeast cells are removed.
 The champagne bottle is placed upside down in a holder in an angular position, while its neck is frozen in an ice-salt bath.
 Each day the bottle has to be turned 1/8th of a turn while keeping it upside down.
 A plug of frozen wine containing dead yeast cells is taken out after the bottle cap is removed.
-A mixture of white wine, brandy and sugar called the dosage is added, then bottle is corked.
+A mixture of white wine, brandy, and sugar called the dosage is added, then bottle is corked.

 All depending on their sugar levels, champagnes are classified as extra brut, extra dry, sec and demi-sec.
 Brut champagne is the most common kind of bubbly with a typical crisp, dry palate appeal.
 After several sips of different kinds of champagnes from the cellars we visited, I realized that I prefer brut and demi-sec.